ikalnytskyi/kalnytskyi.com/posts/2022-01-12_setup-cors-caddy-2/index.markdown

 ---
-summary: A note about how to setup CORS in Caddy 2.
+summary: >-
+  Caddy 2 is an open source web server with automatic HTTPS which makes it a gread choice to be used as a reverse proxy.
+This post provides a recipe of how to configure sross-origin resource sharing (CORS) in Caddy.
 aliases: /howto/setup-cors-caddy-2/
 ---